misticorion/misticorion/README.md

 ### Hi there 👋

+Electronics Engineer turned Software Developer by passion ✨

 I design and develop data engineering pipelines from scratch with event-driven distributed serverless infrastructure.
 I like to learn new languages, technologies and tools.
-Then, compare them with existing ones and use them in my projects✨.
+Then, compare them with existing ones and use them in my projects 🌱.

-I'm always excited about new projects, collaborations, and creative challenges and do checkout [sumedhaasanjeevan.com](http://sumedhaasanjeevan.com/)!💬
+I'm always excited about new projects, collaborations, and creative challenges and do checkout [sumedhaasanjeevan.com](http://sumedhaasanjeevan.com/)! 💬

 <!--